Updated: April 3rd, 2019

 VISITING DACHAU CONCENTRATION CAMP | A LITTLE HISTORY

 Dachau (pronounced Dak-ow) Concentration Camp.
-In 1933 Adolf Hitler takes power and almost immediately opens a concentration camp for political prisoners in Dachau, Germany.
-Dachau becomes the first of approximately* 20,000 concentration camps established by Nazi Germany between 1933 and 1945.
+In 1933 Adolf Hitler took power and almost immediately opened a concentration camp for political prisoners in Dachau, Germany, just outside of Munich.
+Dachau bacome the first of approximately 20,000 concentration camps established by Nazi Germany between 1933 and 1945.
+Dachau was soon used as a model for all subsequent concentration camps and as the “murder school” for the SS.
 Of the 200,000+ prisoners at Dachau, 45,000 were murdered here.
 On April 29th, 1945 American troops liberated the surviving prisoners and began using the camp for arrested members of the SS.

 The SS had affixed the motto “Work will make you free” to the camp gate.
 The motto reflected the Nazi propaganda meant to trivialize the concentration camp for outsiders as a “labor and re-education camp.”
 The motto also characterized the cynical mentality of the SS, who implemented forced labor as a method of torture and as an extension of the terror of concentration life.